 Baker’s car, especially considering the current driver.

-There is no Baker Baker anywhere and not a hood to wink.
+Alas, it is to no avail.
+No Baker Baker anywhere, not a hood to wink.

 Tyger does not want to leave the immediate area because the